waffle-iron/foto-finder/DTR-lindsay-sasha.md

 Project: Foto-Finder

-Group Member Names: Lindsey and Sasha
+Group Member Names: Lindsay and Sasha

 Project Expectations: What does each group member hope to get out of this project?
 * Sasha: Flow with JS.
 Tidier HTML and CSS.
 Time management.